 Assumption~\ref{ass.regu_cond_DIGIT}(i) or \ref{ass.regu_cond_fpoet}(i) requires the functional or scalar factors to be pervasive in the sense they influence a large fraction of the functional outcomes.
 Such pervasiveness-type assumption is commonly imposed in the literature \cite[]{bai2003inferential,fan2013}.
-Assumption~\ref{ass.regu_cond_DIGIT}(ii) involves a standard moment constraint.
-Assumption~\ref{ass.regu_cond_fpoet}(ii) is needed to estimate scalar factors and functional loadings consistently.
-Assumption~\ref{ass.regu_cond_DIGIT}(iii) and \ref{ass.regu_cond_fpoet}(iii) generalize the standard conditions for scalar factor models \cite[]{fan2018,wang2021} to the functional domain.
+Assumptions~\ref{ass.regu_cond_DIGIT}(ii) and \ref{ass.regu_cond_fpoet}(ii) involve weaker moment constraints compared to \cite{fan2013} and are needed to estimate factors and loadings consistently.
+Assumption~\ref{ass.regu_cond_DIGIT}(iii) and \ref{ass.regu_cond_fpoet}(iii) generalize the standard conditions for scalar factor models \cite[]{fan2013,wang2021} to the functional domain.
 Assumptions~\ref{ass.regu_cond_DIGIT}(iv) and \ref{ass.regu_cond_fpoet}(iv) are for technical convenience.
 However we can relax them by allowing $\max_i\|\Sigma_{\varepsilon,ii}\|_{\cN}$ to grow at some slow rate as $p$ increases.

-We use the functional stability measure \cite[]{guo2023consistency} to characterize the serial dependence.
+We use the functional stability measure \cite[]{chang2024autocovariance} to characterize the serial dependence.
 For $\{\by_t(\cdot)\},$ denote its autocovariance matrix functions by $\bSigma_y^{(h)}(u,v)=\cov\{\by_t(u), \by_{t+h}(v)\}$ for $h \in \mathbb Z$ and $(u,v) \in \cU^2$ and its spectral density matrix function at frequency $\theta \in [-\pi,\pi]$ by $\bbf_{y,\theta}(u,v)=(2\pi)^{-1}\sum_{h\in\mathbb{Z}}\bSigma_{y}^{(h)}(u,v)\exp(-ih\theta).$ The functional stability measure of $\{\by_t(\cdot)\}$ is defined as